Sunday, November 26, 2006

 Russian psychiatrists used as torturers

-Ivan Pavlov lived and did his experiments in Communist Russia and eventually for the Communist party in Russia.
+It's interesting because the first psychologist - Ivan Pavlov lived and did his experiments in Communist Russia and eventually for the Communist party in Russia.
 His studies in behavioral psychology spawned what is now psychiatry.

 Russia and it's judicial system is reverting back to the Soviet days when anyone who opposed the government was declared crazy and sent to an asylum to receive psychiatric torture - such as electric shock, labotomies and drugging.